First-Fit Coloring of Forests in Random Arrival Model: Lower bound

 Consider First-Fit coloring of $T^r_i$ in a random presentation order, for any fixed $i \in \set{1,2,\ldots,k}$.
 We assume that the presentation order is given by the positions $X_v \in [0,1]$ drawn uniformly at random for every vertex $v$ of $T^r_i$.
 By the construction of $T^r_i$, the longest simple path ending at the root of $T^r_i$ includes at most $i$ vertices.
 From \cref{obs:onepath} we immediately obtain the following claim. \begin{claim} The color assigned by First-Fit to the root of $T^r_i$ when coloring $T^r_i$ in any order, does not exceed $i$. \end{claim} We define $B_i$ to be the random event that First-Fit assigns color smaller then $i$ to the root vertex of $T^r_i$ when coloring $T^r_i$ in a random presentation order. \begin{claim} For every $i=1,2,\ldots,k$ we have

-\end{claim} \begin{proof} We prove the claim by induction on $i$.
+\end{claim} \begin{claimproof} We prove the claim by induction on $i$.
 For $i=1$, First-Fit assigns color $1$ to the only vertex of $T^r_1$ and hence $\mathbb{P}(B_1)=0$.
 Now, for the induction step, we fix any $1 \le i \le k-1$, and assume that

 holds for every $j=1,2,\ldots,i$.
 We shall prove that $\mathbb{P}(B_{i+1}) \le \epsi_{i+1}$.
 For that we focus on the coloring of $T=T_{i+1}^r$.
 Denote the root of $T$ by $v$ and let $v_j^{(q)}$ with $j=1,\ldots,i$, $q=1,\ldots,r$ be the neighbors of $v$ in $T$ where each $v_j^{(q)}$ is the root of one of the $r$ copies of $T^r_j$ attached to $v$ -- we denote this copy as $T^{(q)}_j$.
 See \cref{fig:tree}.
 We denote the (random) color First-Fit assigns to any vertex $w$ by $c(w)$.